Pep Guardiola has taken Manchester City up a gear in the 2017-18 season and they are comfortably ahead of the chasing pack in the Premier League.

 When can Man City win the league?

-After 27 games, a gulf of 16 points separates leaders Man City from second-place Manchester United in the Premier League and the race for glory took an interesting turn on Sunday.
+After 31 games, a gulf of 16 points separates leaders Man City from second-placed Man United in the Premier League.

 Man City's remaining Premier League fixtures